MicrosoftDocs/azure-devops-docs/docs/notifications/concepts-events-and-notifications.md

 ## Notifications

-When an **event** occurs in Azure DevOps or TFS, its content is compared with every **subscription** of that event type.
+When an **event** occurs in Azure DevOps, its content is compared with every **subscription** of that event type.
 If the subscription's filter conditions are met by the event, a notification is generated. **A notification is generated for every subscription/event match.**

 Each notification is then delivered based on the delivery properties defined in the subscription (either as an email or as a service hook).
 [Learn more about email delivery options](concepts-email-recipients.md).